Bleeding disorders

 False

 Disseminated intravascular coagulation or DIC occurs as a result of obstetric complications such as abruptio placenta, saline abortion, retained products of conception, amniotic fluid embolism or severe pre-eclampsia/eclampsia.
 Other causes of DIC are septicemia, malignancies, cirrhosis of the liver, sickle cell disease, trauma or crushing injuries, snake bite, extracorporeal bypass, and incompatible blood transfusions.
 DIC, also known as consumption coagulopathy, is the result of continuous production of thrombin.
-The abnormal production of thrombin consumes the other clotting factors, leading to uncontrolled bleeding.
-DIC is always secondary to some other disease process, and begins when widespread tissue injury triggers blood clotting.
+The abnormal production of thrombin consumes clotting factors, leading to uncontrolled bleeding.
+DIC is always secondary to some other disease process, and begins when widespread tissue damage triggers blood clotting.

 DIC produces multiple coagulation test abnormalities, including: